-- There must be a minimum of 2 certified aquatic instructors at the waterfront. - Supervision ratio is 2 certified aquatic instructors per 1-25 students, with both instructors also certified as lifeguards. - For every additional 25 students, an additional certified aquatic instructor is required. - Despite the supervision required, the lifeguard (at a recreational camp) shall ensure that, where non-swimmers, persons with special needs, or those under five years of age using the waterfront area in the camp, additional supervision is provided that, in the opinion of the operator, is adequate having regard to the characteristics and number of children using the waterfront area.
+- The minimum ratio of lifeguards to students at the swimming area and in the water is: - 2 lifeguards: up to 25 students - 3 lifeguards: from 26 to 100 students - Despite the supervision required, the lifeguard (at a recreational camp) shall ensure that, where non-swimmers, persons with special needs, or those under five years of age using the waterfront area in the camp, additional supervision is provided that, in the opinion of the operator, is adequate having regard to the characteristics and number of children using the waterfront area.
 R.R.O.
 2018, Reg.
 503/17, s.
-24 (3).

-Refer to the definition of Instructional Time.
+24 (3). - In addition to the lifeguards, there must be at least one adult with knowledge of aquatic emergency procedures (for example, location of first aid kit and phone; emergency action plan).